SunenaB3504/CTET-Study/docs/DEPLOYMENT.md

 ## Overview

 This guide provides instructions for deploying the CTET Study App to various hosting platforms.
-The app is built as a static React application using Vite, making it suitable for deployment to any static hosting service.
+The app is built as a static React application using Vite, making it ideal for public access without login requirements.
+The static nature ensures maximum accessibility and minimal hosting costs.

 ## Prerequisites